Anthonykts/Unit-Commitment-Project/Unit-Commitment-Project/scripts/Simple_Case/README.md

   - **Ex-post consumer utility per period**
   - **Total social welfare**

-These calculations are included in the output Excel file (`simple_output.xlsx`) under the “Ex-post Summary” sheet.
+These calculations are included in the output Excel file (`simple_case_output.xlsx`) under the “Ex-post Summary” sheet.

 ### Why This Approach